Fast Parallel Algorithms for Statistical Subset Selection Problems: Additional Detail for Experiments

 \item{{\bf $\textsc{SDS}_{\textsc{MA}}$.} \ This uses the traditional greedy algorithm to select elements with the largest marginal contribution at each round \cite{krause2010}.
 In each round, the algorithm adds one element to the solution set; }

-\item{{\bf Parallel $\textsc{SDS}_{\textsc{MA}}$.} \ To compare parallel runtime between \apx and greedy, we also implemented a parallelized version of the $\textsc{SDS}_{\textsc{MA}}$ algorithm, where queries to the oracle are parallelized across multiple cores;}

-\item{{\bf $\textsc{Lasso}$.}} This popular algorithm fits either a linear or logistic regression with an $\ell_1$ regularization term $\gamma$.
+\item{{\bf Parallel $\textsc{SDS}_{\textsc{MA}}$.} \ To compare parallel runtime between \apx and greedy, we also implemented a parallelized version of the $\textsc{SDS}_{\textsc{MA}}$ algorithm.
+In each round, the algorithm computes the marginal contribution of each element to the intermediate solution set.
+These oracle queries are parallelized across multiple cores.
+This is especially effective in settings where the oracle queries are computationally intensive;} \item{{\bf $\textsc{Lasso}$.}} This popular algorithm fits either a linear or logistic regression with an $\ell_1$ regularization term $\gamma$.
 It is known that for any given instance that is $k$-sparse there exists a regularizer $\gamma_k$ that can recover the $k$ sparse features.
 Using \textsc{Lasso} to find a fixed set of features is computationally intensive since in general, finding the regularizer is computationally intractable~\cite{MY12} and even under smoothed analysis its complexity is at least \emph{linear} in the dimension of the problem~\cite{singer2018}.
 We therefore used sets of values returned by \textsc{Lasso} for varying choices of regularizers and use these values to benchmark the objective values returned by \textsc{Dash} and the other benchmarks. \end{itemize}